-Utilita Live from the Drive-In is no longer taking place, as localised lockdowns in the UK make it “impossible” for Live Nation to continue with the series as planned
+Utilita Live from the Drive-In is no longer taking place, as localised lockdowns in the UK make it “impossible” for Live Nation to continue with the series

 Sign up for IQ Index

 Around 100,000 people have enjoyed live music, comedy, DJ sets and sport at D.Live’s Düsseldorf drive-in, the venue operator announces as it wraps up operations

 By IQ on 23 Jul 2020

 Düsseldorf-based venue operator D.Live, one of the pioneers of the drive-in concert format, has welcomed around 100,000 fans to its drive-in space over the past three-and-a-half months.